Trump takes credit for recent talks between North and South Korea

 He added, "Fools, but talks are a good thing!"

-On Wednesday, North Korean leader Kim Jong Un ordered contact on a hotline between the two Koreas that had been dormant for almost two years -- a major diplomatic breakthrough following a year of escalating hostility and a move that could pave the way for future talks.
+On Wednesday, North Korean leader Kim Jong Un gave the order to establish contact with the South on a hotline between the two countries that had been dormant for almost two years -- a major diplomatic breakthrough following a year of escalating hostility and a move that could pave the way for future talks.

-North Korea called South Korea on Thursday to ensure the hotline is stable, the South Korean Unification Ministry said.
+According to South Korea's Unification Ministry, the North made first contact at exactly the time ordered, and the sides were on the phone from 3:30 p.m. to 3:50 p.m.
+South Korean time.

+During the initial connection, the two nations "checked technical issues of the communication line," according to a statement from the ministry.

 Trump's claim of credit for diplomacy between the two countries came two days after he tried to taunt the North Korean leader on Twitter, criticizing the size of Kim's "nuclear button" in comparison the US president's and causing an international outcry.